 This is the moment when it becomes really interesting.

-This is the moment where the brain is not needed.
+This is the moment where the logical mind can take a break.

-Dive into your inner wisdom by doing this simple, profound and short practice:
+Dive into your inner knowing and do this simple, profound and short practice:

 Slow down and sit down.
 Close your eyes.